Fujifilm X-A3 versus Fujifilm X-Pro2

 |YI M1 (⇒ lft | rgt)||Four Thirds||20.2||5184||3888||4K/30p||-||-||-||-|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-Pro2 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X-A3 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Fujifilm X-A3 and Fujifilm X-Pro2 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Fujifilm X-A3 and Fujifilm X-Pro2 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X-A3 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||6.0||7||no|